ThenmozhiParamasivam/DataAnalysis_through_sql/README.md

 Output Screenshots: Attached separately.

-README.md: This document describing the work and results.

 💡 Outcome
 Through this task, I gained hands-on experience with SQL query building, data grouping, subqueries, optimization, and creating analytical views.
 I also became comfortable working with online platforms for SQL development.